openconfig/featureprofiles/feature/experimental/gribi/otg_tests/vrf_policy_driven_te/README.md

 4. Verify that the packets have their outer v4 header stripped, and are forwarded according to the route in the DEFAULT VRF that matches the inner IP address.

-5. Repeat the test with packets with a destination address 192.58.200.7 such as that does not match the decap route, and verify that such packets are not decapped.
+5. Repeat the test with packets with a destination address that does not match the decap route, and verify that such packets are not decapped.

 #### Test-4: Tunneled traffic with no decap